 What are we feeding ourselves?

-Below you see a simplified diagram of how food is converted into neurotransmitters in our body and brain.
-It's simplified because it doesn't include the many many other variants which might contribute to our health, such as the state of our microbes (1), the ability of our guts to digests and absorb these nutrients, genetics and other disease states which may interfere with our health.
+Below is a simplified diagram of how food is converted into neurotransmitters in our body and brain.
+It doesn't take into account many other variants which might contribute to our health, such as the state of our microbes, the ability to digest and absorb these nutrients, genetics and other disease states which may interfere with our health.
 But the diagram shows how amino aids (the building blocks of protein) - for example tryptophan - metabolises with the help of folate, B6 and zinc to become serotonin.
 It also shows other amino acids and their conversions and the co-factors necessary.

 For all of these processes to take place - you need the entire cascade to be working properly.
-Ie, you need the intake of amino acids (most predominately found in meat, egg and dairy - but can also be found in vegetarian based protein sources such as legumes and nuts - quinoa and soy products provide all of the essential amino acids you also need).
-You need adequate magnesium (found in spinach, yogurt, almonds) which supports the enzymes to transform the process.
+Ie, you need the intake of amino acids (such as tryptophan contained in meat, egg and dairy - but can also be found in vegetarian based protein sources such as legumes and nuts, quinoa and soy).
+You need adequate magnesium (found in spinach, yogurt, almonds) which supports the enzymes needed to transform the amino acids.
 You also need folate (green leafy veges), B6 (beef, advocado, tuna) and zinc (lamb, pumpkin seeds, beef, chickpeas), Vitamin C...the list goes on.

 Serotonin is also converted into melatonin, which is necessary for sleep.
 Dopamine is also converted into adrenaline and noradrenaline for the get up and go response we all need from time to time.